 On April 12, 2018, our stockholders approved the 2018 Stock Incentive Plan (the "2018 Stock Plan").
 The 2018 Stock Plan provides for the grant of incentive stock options to eligible employees of the Company, and for the grant of nonstatutory stock options to eligible employees, directors and consultants.
 The purpose of the 2018 Stock Plan is to advance the interests of the Company and its stockholders by providing an incentive to attract, retain, and reward persons performing services for the Company and by motivating such persons to contribute to the growth and profitability of the Company.
-The 2018 Stock Plan provides that the total number of shares that may be issued pursuant to options under the 2018 Stock Plan is equal to 2.3 million shares.
-At March 31, 2018, no options were yet exercisable, as the stockholders had not yet approved the 2018 Stock Plan.
+The 2018 Stock Plan provides that the total number of shares that may be issued pursuant to the 2018 Stock Plan is 2.3 million shares.
+At September 30, 2018, all 2.3 million shares have been granted in the form of stock options to Ted Karkus, our Chief Executive Officer and no stock options have been exercised under the 2018 Stock Plan (the "CEO Option").
+We use the Black-Scholes option pricing model to determine the fair value of the stock options and Warrants at the date of grant.
+Based upon our limited historical experience, we determined the expected term of the stock option grants to be 4.5 years, calculated using the "simplified" method in accordance with the SEC Staff Accounting Bulletin 110.
+We use the "simplified" method since our historical data does not provide a reasonable basis upon which to estimate expected term.
+The assumptions used in determining the fair value of the 2,300,000 stock options granted in the second quarter of Fiscal 2018 were (i) expected option life of 4.5 years, (ii) weighted average risk rate of 2.42%, (iii) dividend yield of 0% and (iv) expected volatility of 40.10%.